Being rejected for a bank account can be a worry, but the good news is there are still options open to you. Discover what you need to know.

-Pay your bills by direct debit.
-Many utility companies now charge more if you do not pay by direct debit
+Pay your bills by direct debit – many companies charge more if you pay another way

-If you have a blemished financial past and are finding it difficult to get accepted for a current account it can feel like you're running out of options, but there are alternatives.
+If you have an imperfect financial past and are finding it difficult to get accepted for a current account, it can feel like you're running out of options.
+But there are alternatives.

-A basic bank account only offers you the most basic of banking services.
-It can be used to pay your wages, cheques or cash into and can also be used to pay bills and direct debits.
+A basic bank account only offers you the most rudimentary banking services.
+You can have your wages, cheques or cash paid into the account, and you can also use it to pay bills and direct debits.

-Most basic bank accounts do not require you to pay in an opening balance or charge any fees for usage.
-However, you should be aware that they can charge hefty fees for any unauthorised use.
-They are likely to cap any overdraft buffer they offer at £10 and will refuse payments that would take you over this limit (and may charge you a 'returned payment' fee).
+In addition, most basic bank accounts do not require you to pay in an opening balance or charge any fees for usage.
+However, you should be aware that they can charge hefty fees for unauthorised use.
+For example, they are likely to refuse payments if you have insufficient funds in your account and may charge you a returned payment fee.

-The features, benefits and application criteria they specify will vary from provider to provider, so it is a good idea to check our basic bank account comparison table in order to find the one that's right for you.
+The features, benefits and application criteria they specify will vary from provider to provider, so it is a good idea to compare them to find the one that's right for you.

 Prepaid cards operate on the same basis as a basic bank account in that they do not offer you access to credit.

 This means that they are suitable for those with a poor credit history as, unlike applying for a credit card, you won't be credit checked when you apply.
-The only things likely to get your application for a prepaid card turned down are a lack of a stable address or if you are lacking proof of identity.
+There are only two reasons your prepaid card application could be turned down: you don’t have a fixed address or proof of identity.

-You can have your wages credited directly onto most pre-paid cards and then can use them to pay bills or make purchases as you would a debit or credit card.
+You can have your wages credited directly to most pre-paid cards, and you can then use them to pay bills or make purchases as you would a debit or credit card.

 This means you can take advantage of the benefits of shopping online and avoid the drawbacks of carrying large amounts of cash on your person.

-Most prepaid cards will charge you when you top up or spend on the card which can make them an expensive alternative.
-For this reason you should think about how you need to use the card and compare the features and charges accordingly before you apply.
+However, most prepaid cards will charge you when you top up or spend on the card, making them an expensive alternative.
+For this reason, you should think about how you need to use the card and compare the features and charges accordingly before you apply.

 Some prepaid cards will allow you to build a credit rating through responsible use.